 Akshay Vaidya, Helpshift Head of Engineering and India site lead, might be ruled by a love for technology but he’s kind of a Renaissance man.
 When he’s not helping to deliver the next generation of innovation, he’s learning to bake bread, make mead, play guitar, and barbecue—all while keeping his wife and three kids highly entertained.
 In terms of impressive career stats, Akshay has over 15 years of experience at companies like Amazon, Facebook, and PayU.
 Along the way, he’s learned to master complex technical and leadership challenges across various domains.
 Alas, his honey wine still needs a little work.

-Edward Hartman, VP of Global Sales and Success at Helpshift, is a numbers guy.
+Edward Hartman, VP of Channels & Partnerships at Helpshift, is a numbers guy.
 Speaking of numbers, he has over 30 years of experience in enterprise sales and leadership and loves nothing more than making customers and companies wildly successful.
 Before joining Helpshift, Ed led Global Sales for Igloo Software (where he helped raise Series C funding) and held a number of roles at NICE Systems, IBM, and Rockwell Automation over three decades.
 More numbers?
 Ed’s travelled the globe, with stops in 30 countries and 48 states.
 Now he just has one mission, to rid the world of bad customer service.

 VP of Customer Success and Growth